hphelion/documentation/migration-overview-reference.md

 To generate a new public key using an existing private key:

-1. Locate the public key file on the client system.
+1. Locate the public key file on the local system.

 2. Log in to the [classic management console](https://console.hpcloud.com/manage).